How to Sync Multiple Calendars: 2025 Setup Guide

 The Family Manager

-Option 1: Native Sync (Limited Functionality)
+Option 1: The Built-in Sync (Limited Functionality)

-- Open Google Calendar on your desktop.
+- Open Google Calendar on your computer.

 - Scroll down to the Secret address in iCal format and copy the URL.

-- Open Outlook Web (OWA).
+- Open Outlook on the Web.

-- Paste the URL and name it.
+- Paste the URL and give it a name.

 Option 2: Third-Party Sync Tools

-Step-by-Step: Setting Up Multi-Calendar Sync with Caltsu
+Step-by-Step: How to Set Up a Multi-Calendar Sync with Caltsu

 1. Connect Your Accounts